 Selection of the annual list will be made during the last group meeting of the year.
 Members can vote only on nominated books they have read.
-The final list will include books receiving seven (7) or more "yes" votes.
+The final list will include books receiving a majority of the team's "yes" votes.
 The final vote will be counted by the Team Lead.